enclaive/vhsm-helm/README.md

 # Virtual HSM Helm Chart

-This repository contains the official enclaive Helm chart for installing and configuring vHSM, comprising the key management Vault and attestation verification service Nitride, on Kubernetes.
-This chart supports multiple use cases of Vault and Nitride on Kubernetes depending on the values provided.
+This repository contains the official enclaive Helm chart for installing and configuring vHSM, comprising the key management vHSM and attestation verification service Nitride, on Kubernetes.
+This chart supports multiple use cases of vHSM and Nitride on Kubernetes depending on the values provided.

-For full documentation on this Helm chart along with all the ways you can use Vault with Kubernetes, please see the
+For full documentation on this Helm chart along with all the ways you can use vHSM with Kubernetes, please see the
 [vHSM documentation](https://docs.enclaive.cloud/virtual-hsm).

 ## Prerequisites